HumanSignal/label-studio/docs/source/tags/magicwand.md

 ![Animated GIF showing Magic Wand clicking on cloud and dragging, automatically segmenting and selecting pixels to create a mask](../images/magicwand_example.gif)

-### Feature Flag

-The Magic Wand is currently turned off by default behind a feature flag.
-If you want to turn it on, you must enable it by either:
-- Setting an environment variable when starting the Label Studio server, either by starting up the server with `fflag_feat_front_dev_4081_magic_wand_tool=1 label-studio`, or manually finding the flag `flag_feat_front_dev_4081_magic_wand_tool` and setting it to true.

 ### CORS Configuration

 The Magic Wand requires pixel-level access to images that are being labelled in order to do its